marwahsparsh24/Air-Quality/README.md

 ## Email-Notification

 Email configurations are also included to update about the success and failure of the dags through smtp.
-Below mentioned email is used as part of configuration.
+Below mentioned email is used as part of configuration and used same for triggering anomoly alerts.
+SMTP setup is configured in docker compose file, app code is generated accordingly and used as passcode.
+Currently recieving and sending mail is same which is mentioned below

 Email: anirudhak881@gmail.com